Back to The Life of the True Church

 Once this is seen, private ministry and false mission become easier to judge.
 The true shepherd does not arise from self-confidence, institutional branding, or emergency improvisation.
 He is sent within 's order, and when extraordinary help is needed it is still who supplies.
 That is why the faithful must love as a mercy.
 It protects them from shadows and keeps ministry under the rule of Christ.

-For the wider doctrinal sequence behind this chapter, continue with God Acts First and the Creature Responds: Grace, Receptivity, and the Refutation of Man-Centered Religion, In Holy Orders God Ordains and Man Does Not Appoint Himself: Priesthood Against Religious Self-Authorization, In the Mass God Offers and Man Receives: The Holy Sacrifice Against Man-Centered Worship, and In Confession God Absolves and the Sinner Accuses Himself: Mercy Against Therapeutic Religion.
+For the broader doctrinal line, see also God Acts First and the Creature Responds: Grace, Receptivity, and the Refutation of Man-Centered Religion, In Holy Orders God Ordains and Man Does Not Appoint Himself: Priesthood Against Religious Self-Authorization, In the Mass God Offers and Man Receives: The Holy Sacrifice Against Man-Centered Worship, and In Confession God Absolves and the Sinner Accuses Himself: Mercy Against Therapeutic Religion.

 Footnotes